September 25th

 Commentary:

-The current era, Kaliyuga, is deemed the most corrupt and atrocious of all 4 eras.
+The current era, Kaliyuga, is deemed the most corrupt and atrocious of all the 4 eras.
 It is said that the reigning master of the era, Kalipuruṣa, causes havoc in the world.
-But the poet states that if one's heart is brimming with compassion, speech is adorned with honesty and he is readily available for the welfare of others, what can the Kalipuruṣa do to such an individual?!
+But the poet states that if one's heart is brimming with compassion, speech is adorned with honesty and he is readily available for the welfare of others—what can Kalipuruṣa do to such an individual?!
 Even the most atrocious of the masters, Kali, can do nothing to shake the resolve or cause havoc in the life of such a person.
 The tenacity of these attributes in one's character is so strong that he can ward off the worst effects brought about by the yuga-dharma (nature of the era).

-• If one is compassionate to his fellow beings, the happiness that the giver and the receiver get is immense.
+• If one is compassionate to his fellow beings, the happiness that both the giver and the receiver get is immense.

 • If there is honesty in one's words, he has nothing to hide or defend.